 West of Toronto’s downtown core, set between the historic brick factories and tech startups of Liberty Village and the Lake Ontario waterfront, lies BMO Field in the centre of Exhibition Place.

-First built as a soccer-specific stadium for Toronto FC in 2007, BMO Field has also housed the National soccer teams.
-It is currently in the midst of an ambitious, multi-year, continued-use renovation.
-It will have expanded seating, a partial roof, and the final result will allow for multiple configurations and uses of the field.
+First built as a soccer-specific stadium for Toronto FC in 2007, BMO Field also houses the 2022 Grey Cup champion Toronto Argonauts and the National soccer teams.
+It is currently in the midst of an ambitious, multi-year renovation and the final result will allow for multiple configurations and uses of the field.

-Scotiabank Arena is Canada’s premier sports and entertainment venue and home to the NHL’s Toronto Maple Leafs, NBA’s Toronto Raptors and the NLL’s Toronto Rock.
+Scotiabank Arena is Canada’s premier sports and entertainment venue and home to the NHL’s Toronto Maple Leafs and NBA’s Toronto Raptors.
 Owned and operated by MLSE, Scotiabank Arena opened its doors in February 1999 and has been recognized with more than 40 industry awards highlighting the venue’s security, accessibility, fan service, environmental commitment, sales and box office service.
 It has also hosted over 39 million fans at over 2,600 events including multiple NHL and NBA playoff runs, the 2016 NHL World Cup of Hockey, 2016 NBA All-Star Weekend, 2015 IIHF World U20 Championship, 2003 Liberal Party Convention and 2000 NHL All-Star Game.
-Scotiabank Arena’s external space has also become a Toronto entertainment destination with the installation of the Leafs Legends Row, bronzed statues honouring the hockey club’s greatest players, the gathering of thousands of Raptors fans in ‘Jurassic Park’ for each of the team’s post season games and other significant international events.
+Scotiabank Arena’s external space has also become a Toronto entertainment destination with the installation of the Leafs Legends Row, bronzed statues honouring the hockey club’s greatest players, the gathering of thousands of Maple Leafs and Raptors fans for 'Tailgates in Maple Leaf Square' for each of the team’s post season games and other significant international events.